 This limitation will be regularly reviewed by the California Department of Public Health.

 The California Department of Public Health, in consultation with county Departments of Public Health, will regularly review and assess the impacts of these imposed limits on public health and provide further direction as part of a phased-in restoration of activities in places of worship.

 It’s okay to go outside to go for a walk, to exercise, and participate in healthy activities as long as you maintain a safe physical distance of 6 feet and gather only with members of your household.
-You can also participate in activities at outdoor recreational facilities that are allowed to open.
+You can also participate in activities at outdoor playgrounds and recreational facilities that are allowed to open.
 Parks may be closed to help slow the spread of the virus.
+Young people can participate in sports as permitted by the youth sports guidance (PDF).
+Adult recreational team sports are not permitted at this time.
 Check with local officials about park closures in your area.
 Californians should not travel significant distances for recreation and should stay close to home.

 Below is a list of some outdoor recreational activities.

 - Golfing (doubles, only if cart has protective partition)

 - Outdoor photography

 - Picnics (with your household members only)